-Then, it follows from the condition (13) that characterizes the matrix D using the method of undetermined coefficients that the term related to the vector of innovations ε_t must drop out from (14).
-As a result, the solution of the forward-looking part of the LRE model implies a straightforward linear mapping from the vector of exogenous driving variables X_t to the vector of endogenous variables Z_t where if a matrix C exists that solves the Sylvester equation implied by condition (13).
+Then, it follows from condition (13) that characterizes the matrix D using the method of undetermined coefficients that the term related to the vector of innovations ε_t must drop out from (14).
+As a result, the solution of the forward-looking part of the LRE model implies a straightforward linear mapping from the vector of exogenous forcing variables X_t to the vector of transformed endogenous variables Z_t where, if a matrix C exists and condition (13) holds.